Day 1: Arrival in Kingston & Coffee Farm.

 Day 10: Mocking Bird Hill

-Chill and relax; the hotel can help make arrangements for any trips you would like to do, but you can equally just relax by the pool or enjoy spotting the endemics in our garden or from our purpose built terrace.
+Chill and relax; the hotel can help make arrangements for any trips you would like to do, but you can equally just relax by the pool, have a massage or treatment in our Garden of Wellness or gazebo; or simply continue enjoying the endemics in our garden or from our purpose built terrace.

 Day 11: Transfer to Kingston